-My Journey into Ministry
+My Journey into Ministry:

 What followed was a rewarding career, a ministry of teaching and learning with our most vulnerable population and I am so much richer for the experience that spanned two decades.

 In 2016, I returned home to India to take care of my once-boundlessly energetic mother who had been diagnosed with cancer.
 Watching Ma die bit by bit, I concluded that the worst feelings in life are helplessness and despair.
 The inability to help a loved one who is suffering, is brutal.
 That summer I also discovered my inner strength.
 The revolting stench of death was overpowered by the sweet fragrance of love, kindness, and humanity from many expected but also countless unexpected sources.
 Also, one thing was certain — something had shifted in me.
 Until then I had loved my life and my job, but suddenly I began to look for a new purpose.
-I was moved to find out about Hospital Chaplaincy without realizing that this was just the beginning of my call to ministry.
+I was moved to find out about hospital chaplaincy without realizing that this was just the beginning of my call to ministry.

 As a college chaplain, a role I stumbled into, I understood, once again, how much of a relational person I am.
 At the hospital, relationships are transient and often, as a chaplain dealing with patients struggling with monetary, housing, and food insecurities, I have felt that my words may come up empty.
 Parish ministry, I realized, would allow me to build sustained relationships with the wider community while accompanying those who rely on me for as long as my presence is of service.